anHALytics/anHALytics-documentation/Install-backend.md

 (```-multiThread``` option is recommended)

-#### Annotation of the HAL collection with the KeyTerm extraction and disambiguation service
+#### Annotation of the collection with the KeyTerm extraction and disambiguation service

-The annotation on the HAL collection can be launch with the command in the main directory of the sub-project ``anhalytics-annotate/``:
+The annotation on the collection can be launch with the command in the main directory of the sub-project ``anhalytics-annotate/``:

     > java -Xmx2048m -jar target/anhalytics-annotate-<current version>.one-jar.jar -multiThread -exe annotateAllKeyTerm

 (```-multiThread``` option is recommended)

+#### Annotation of the collection with the physical measurements extraction service

+The annotation on the collection can be launch with the command in the main directory of the sub-project ``anhalytics-annotate/``:

+    > java -Xmx2048m -jar target/anhalytics-annotate-<current version>.one-jar.jar -multiThread -exe annotateAllQuantities

+(```-multiThread``` option is __NOT__ recommended for the moment)

 #### Storage of annotations